robertordias/time-to-movie/README.md

 # Instalação do Ionic

-Após a instalaçao do Node Js faça a instalação do Ionic no repositório do projeto (frontend)
+Após a instalaçao do Node Js faça a instalação do Ionic (CMD) no repositório do projeto (frontend)

 ```sh
 npm install